apache/trafficserver/doc/admin-guide/performance/index.en.rst

 Origin server connection timeouts are configured with :ts:cv:`proxy.config.http.connect_attempts_timeout`, which is applied both to the initial connection as well as any retries attempted, should an attempt timeout.
-The timeout applies from the moment |TS| begins the connection attempt until the origin returns the first byte.
+The timeout applies from the moment |TS| begins the connection attempt until the origin fully establishes a connection (the connection is ready to write).
+After the connection is established the value of :ts:cv:`proxy.config.http.transaction_no_activity_timeout_out` is used to established timeouts on the data over the connection.

 In the case where you wish to have a different (generally longer) timeout for ``POST`` and ``PUT`` connections to an origin server, you may also adjust